-IPC programs promote self worth, accepting of one's value and importance of place in family and community.
+IPC programs promote self worth, accepting of one's values and importance of place in society, family and community.

-All lessons are based on the 3 Is - INTUITION, INDICATORS and INSTINCTS.
+All programs/materials written and presented by IPC facilitators are based on the 3 Is INTUITION, INDICATORS and INSTINCTS.

 How do you learn to be confident?
-This is a question I’ve been asked over and over.
-One I thought about a lot while writing this program.
+That's a question I’ve been asked over and over.

 Not to be afraid.